 The consultation period for the Exposure Draft: Family Law Amendment Bill (No. 2) 2023 opened on the 18th September, and closes on the 10th November 2023

 Working on Mediation of resolve disputes

-It is believed that people have an inherent suspicion of those who are different to them but that evolutionary legacy is easily overcome through understanding and acceptance of difference.
+It is believed that people have an inherent suspicion of those who are different to them, but that evolutionary legacy is easily overcome through understanding and acceptance of difference.

-Competitive sport, adversarial political systems and other social constructs all contribute to the belief that some hold that the only way to resolve a dispute is to get a judge to make a judgement.
+Competitive sports, adversarial political systems and other social constructs all contribute to the belief that some hold that the only way to resolve a dispute is to get a judge to make a judgement.

-If you are considering going to court do you secretly think it will be like going to Judge Judy’s court room.
-You get to tell the judge what a terrible person the other person is, the judge will tell them off and then find in your favour.
+If you are considering going to court, do you secretly think it will be like going to Judge Judy’s courtroom?
+You get to tell the judge what a terrible person the other person is; the judge will tell them off and then find in your favour.
 It isn’t like that.